JinHao-L/Advent-of-Code/AOC-2019/README.md

 ## Advent of Code 2019
-This repository contains my partial solutions to [Advent of Code 2019](https://adventofcode.com/2019) in JavaScript
+This section contains my partial solutions to [Advent of Code 2019](https://adventofcode.com/2019) in JavaScript

 | Puzzle | Solution |
 |--|--|